Recruitment marketing is vital to talent acquisition.

 Here are some more resources if you’re looking for company career page inspiration:

-An important asset for employers, but usually generated by applicant tracking systems.
+Job postings are an important asset for employers, but unfortunately they are often generated by applicant tracking system (ATS) software.

 Most ATS-generated job pages are text-based with little to no branding.
 Remember: